supsi-dacd-isaac/BayesReconPy/README.md

 ## Top down conditioning

 Top down conditioning (TD-cond; see Zambon et al. (2024), Sect.
 4) is a more reliable approach for reconciling mixed variables in high dimensions.
-The algorithm is implemented in the function `reconc_TDcond()`; it takes the same arguments as `reconc_MixCond()` and returns reconciled forecasts in the same format.
+The algorithm is implemented in the function `reconc_td_cond()`; it takes the same arguments as `reconc_mix_cond()` and returns reconciled forecasts in the same format.

 ```python
 N_samples_TD = int(1e4)